 There is also a train-themed play area for little ones to let off steam while you wait for your train or bus.

-Incorporating a disused underground mine, the mining museum – as well as the nearby Swanage Railway Museum based at Corfe Castle railway station – gives a real insight into this historic local industry.
+Incorporating a disused underground mine, the mining museum gives a real insight into the extractive industry of Purbeck.

 If you’ve been inspired to burn off steam yourself, why not hire a bike from Norden station and cycle to Dorset Adventure Park – an outdoor inflatable assault course situated on the Studland road between Norden and Corfe Castle.